EGPostema/DrawerDissect/README.md

 ### 2. Example: No Label Reconstruction

-In this case, you might already have existing metadata for your specimens, so the label reconstruction step is unnecessary.
+You may already have existing metadata for your specimens, making the label reconstruction step is unnecessary.

 To run the script without label reconstruction: